Experienced Rockville Employment Attorney Ready To Assist You

-Joyce E. Smithey is a skilled and proven Rockville employment lawyer, with over 20 years of experience, who has been recognized as a Maryland Super in the area of Employment and Labor Law and as one of Maryland’s Top 50 Women Attorneys by Baltimore Magazine.
+Joyce E. Smithey is a skilled and proven Rockville employment lawyer, with decades of experience.
+She has been recognized as a Maryland Super Lawyer in the area of Employment and Labor Law and as one of Maryland’s Top 50 Women Attorneys and Top 100 Attorneys by Baltimore Magazine.
 Serving both employers and employees, Ms. Smithey offers extensive knowledge and deep insights for employment-related legal matters in Rockville, MD.

 While employment is a central aspect of most people’s lives, few ever think much about it.
 They go to work, go home, get paid, and go about their personal lives.

 But, for employers and many employees, employment-related legal issues end up playing a significant role in their daily lives.
 From allegations of discrimination and sexual harassment to wage disputes and other matters, there are numerous employment-related issues that can lead to costly and contentious disputes between employers and employees.
-With more than 18 years of employment law experience, Rockville employment attorney Joyce E. Smithey provides sound, strategic, and effective legal representation for employment-related disputes in Rockville, MD.
+With more than decades of employment law experience, Rockville employment attorney Joyce E. Smithey provides sound, strategic, and effective legal representation for employment-related disputes in Rockville, MD.

 Experienced Representation for Employment Matters in Rockville, MD

 - Claims Prevention and Employee Handbooks – Employment law is one area in particular where an ounce of prevention can be worth a pound of cure.
-A dedicated Rockville labor lawyer, Ms. Smithey works with employers in Rockville and throughout Maryland to develop comprehensive and customized employee handbooks, policies, and procedures designed to mitigate their exposure to employee claims.
+A dedicated Rockville employment lawyer, Ms. Smithey works with employers in Rockville and throughout Maryland to develop comprehensive and customized employee handbooks, policies, and procedures designed to mitigate their exposure to employee claims.

 - Class Actions – Employment law violations frequently affect large groups of similarly situated employees.
-In many cases, these employees can assert a class action claim in order to cost-effectively enforce their legal rights.
+In many cases, these employees can assert a class action claim to cost-effectively enforce their legal rights.